 \section{Introduction}

-Thermalization, the dynamical approach of a system towards thermal equilibrium, is of utmost importance in contemporary physics.
-Typically, thermalization occurs once a system interacts with large thermal reservoir of a defined temperature.
-In the quantum world, this dynamical process is embedded within the theory of open quantum systems and is consistent with the laws of thermodynamics \cite{alicki2018introduction}.
+Thermalization, the dynamical approach of a system towards thermal equilibrium, is of the utmost importance in contemporary physics.
+Typically, thermalization occurs once a system interacts with a large thermal reservoir of a defined temperature.
+In the quantum world, this dynamical process is embedded in the theory of open quantum systems and is consistent with the laws of thermodynamics \cite{alicki2018introduction}.

-In present-day quantum physics, thermalization is commonly employed to initialize the system state before further manipulations take place.
-For example, the initialisation step in circuit quantum computing is a thermalization step and adiabatic quantum computing completely relies on thermalization to carry out a computation protocol \cite{Brooks:2013aa,Campbell:2017aa,Albash:2017ab}.
-In these examples, experimentalists utilize the system-bath interaction to reduce the system temperature, suppressing the effective number of quantum states.
-Time domain pump-probe spectroscopy relies on thermalization to close the loop of repeated experiments \cite{mukamel1995principles}.
-Furthermore, thermalization is a vital step in quantum heat engines, and its timescale dictates the output power of the device \cite{alicki1979quantum,geva1992quantum,kosloff2017quantum,feldmann2003quantum,von2019spin,pekola2019supremacy}.
+In present-day quantum physics, thermalization is commonly employed to initialize a system state before further manipulations are preformed.
+For example, the initialization step in circuit quantum computing is a thermalization step and adiabatic quantum computing relies completely on thermalization to carry out a computation protocol \cite{Brooks:2013aa,Campbell:2017aa,Albash:2017ab}.
+In these examples, experimenters utilize the system-bath interaction to reduce the system temperature, suppressing the effective number of quantum states.
+Time-domain pump-probe spectroscopy relies on thermalization to close the loop of repeated experiments \cite{mukamel1995principles}.
+Moreover, thermalization is a vital step in quantum heat engines, and its timescale dictates the power output of the device \cite{alicki1979quantum,geva1992quantum,kosloff2017quantum,feldmann2003quantum,von2019spin,pekola2019supremacy}.

 Typically, thermalization is treated as a passive process.
 An interaction between a non-equilibrium system and the environment is introduced, and the thermal temperature of the environment and the system-bath coupling dictate the typical relaxation timescale.
-Moreover, usually after the initial thermalization step, the experimenter invests significant effort to isolate the system from environmental effects in order to attenuate the relaxation rate.
-In contrast to these approaches, the present study aims to harvest the environment interactions to actively control the system and accelerate the thermalization.
+Moreover, after the initial thermalization step, the experimenter usually invests a considerable effort in isolating the system from environmental effects to attenuate the relaxation rate.
+In contrast to these approaches, the present study aims to harvest the environmental interactions to actively control the system and accelerate the thermalization.